pydata/pydata-google-auth/docs/source/install.rst

 Installation
 ============

-You can install pandas-gbq with ``conda``, ``pip``, or by installing from source.
+You can install pydata-google-auth with ``conda``, ``pip``, or by installing from source.

 Conda
 -----

 .. code-block:: shell

-   $ conda install pandas-gbq --channel conda-forge
+   $ conda install pydata-google-auth --channel conda-forge

-This installs pandas-gbq and all common dependencies, including ``pandas``.
+This installs pydata-google-auth and all common dependencies, including ``google-auth``.

 Pip
 ---

-To install the latest version of pandas-gbq: from the
+To install the latest version of pydata-google-auth: from the

 .. code-block:: shell

-    $ pip install pandas-gbq -U
+    $ pip install pydata-google-auth -U

-This installs pandas-gbq and all common dependencies, including ``pandas``.
+This installs pydata-google-auth and all common dependencies, including ``google-auth``.

 Install from Source